Fraunhofer Institute for Applied Optics and Precision Engineering

-The Fraunhofer Institute for Applied Optics and Precision Engineering (IOF), also referred to as the Fraunhofer IOF, is an institute of the Fraunhofer Society for the Advancement of Applied Research (FHG).
-The institute is based in Jena.
+The Fraunhofer Institute for Applied Optics and Precision Engineering (Fraunhofer-Institut für Angewandte Optik und Feinmechanik), also referred to as the Fraunhofer IOF and abbreviated as IOF, is a research institute of the Fraunhofer Society, located in Jena, Thuringia, Germany.
 Its activities are attributed to applied research and development in the branch of natural sciences in the field of optics and precision engineering.
 The institute was founded in 1992.

 Research and development

 Building upon the experience of the Jena region in the field of surface and thin film technologies for optics, the Fraunhofer IOF conducts research and development in the area of optical systems aiming at enhancing the control of light – from its generation and manipulation to its actual use.
 The combination of competences in the areas of optics and precision engineering is particularly important.

 The focuses also result in the department structure: